 Núria Añó was born in Lleida, North East Spain, in 1973.
 She studied Catalan Philology and German Language.
-She is a writer, a translator and a regular speaker at conferences and symposia, where she gives papers on literary creation, films, cities or authors like Elfriede Jelinek, Patricia Highsmith, Salka Viertel, Alexandre Dumas, Greta Garbo, Franz Werfel or Karen Blixen (Isak Dinesen) at University of Lleida (UdL), Tunis University, University of Jaén (UJA), International University of Andalucía (UNIA), Spanish National Research Council (CSIC-Madrid), Sysmän Kirjasto Library in Finland, Shanghai Writers' Association (SWA), Fudan University in China, East China Normal University, Sinan Mansion or Instituto Cervantes in Shanghai, also in libraries, secondary schools or in higher education.
+She is a writer, a translator and a regular speaker at conferences and symposia, where she gives papers on literary creation, films, cities or authors like Elfriede Jelinek, Patricia Highsmith, Salka Viertel, Alexandre Dumas, Greta Garbo, Franz Werfel or Karen Blixen (Isak Dinesen) at University of Lleida (UdL), Tunis University, University of Jaén (UJA), International University of Andalucía (UNIA), Spanish National Research Council (CSIC-Madrid), Sysmän Kirjasto Library in Finland, Shanghai Writers' Association (SWA), Fudan University in China, East China Normal University, Sinan Mansion, Instituto Cervantes in Shanghai, Conrad Festival in Poland, Massolit Books, Baza or Instituto Cervantes in Krakow, also in libraries, secondary schools or in higher education.
+She also acts as a juror for international competitions.

-She was awarded the 18th City of Almenara Joan Fuster Prize for Fiction.
 Her short story 2066.
-Comença l'etapa de correcció[2066.
-Beginning the age of correction, 2006] was published on the European magazine Cafébabel and translated into Spanish, French, English, Italian, German and Polish.
+Comença l'etapa de correcció [2066.
+Beginning the age of correction, 2006] was published on the European magazine Cafébabel and translated into Spanish, French, English, Italian, German, Polish and Latvian.
 Presage is also translated into English and published in 2014 in the American literary journal When Women Waken.
-The essay "The mother Tongue in foreign Lands" was published into English and Chinese in Wenhui Daily, a major large-scale general newspaper of China.
+The essay "The mother Tongue in foreign Lands" was published into English and Chinese in Wenhui Daily, a large-scale newspaper of China.

 Her writing focus on the characters' psychology, generally antiheroes.
 The characters are the most important in her books, much more than the topic, due to "an introspection, a reflection, not sentimental, but feminine".
 Her novels cover a multitude of topics, treat actual and socially relevant problems such as injustices or poor communication between people and frequently, the core of her stories remains unexplained.
 Añó asks the reader to discover the "deeper meaning" and to become involved in the events presented.

+She was awarded the 18th City of Almenara Joan Fuster Prize for Fiction.
+Fourth prize of the 5th Shanghai Get-together Writing Contest, organized by Shanghai Peoples' Association for Friendship with Foreign Countries, Shanghai Municipal Tourism Administration, Shanghai Library and Shanghai Daily.
 In 2016 she was awarded to be a writer in residence by the culture association Nuoren Voiman Liitto at Villa Sarkia in Finland and at the Shanghai Writing Program, hosted by the Shanghai Writers' Association.
-In 2017 she is awarded by the Baltic Centre for Writers and Translators to be a writer in residence in Sweden.
+In 2017 she is awarded by the Baltic Centre for Writers and Translators to be a writer in residence in Sweden and distinguished at International Writer's and Translators' Center of Rhodes in Greece.
+In 2018 she is awarded with the residency Krakow UNESCO City of Literature in Poland.
+In 2019 she is distinguished at IWTH in Latvia.
+In 2020 she is selected at IWP Academy of Literature in China.

 Literary Prizes/ Awards:

 2016.
-Prize for Literature to be a resident at Villa Sarkia in Finland.
+Distinguished by Nouren Voiman Liitto at Villa Sarkia in Finland.

 2004.
 Third among the finalists for the 24th Ramon Llull Prize for Catalan Literature.